 A selection of wine and beer for the adults will usually suffice, although if a more wild night is what you’re after, a couple of “house” cocktails won’t go astray.
 Soft drinks and juice for the younger ones attending, and make sure there’s plenty of water available for all.
 Respecting people’s choices when it comes to drinking or not drinking is key, and a good party will never make someone feel embarrassed or ashamed of their preference.

 Fire is dangerous, and a large group of people at varying levels of intoxication can prove to be less careful than they should be.
 Mark out zones on the lawn for activities and whatnot, and keep the fire separate to those zones.
 A good rule of thumb should be that you can’t accidentally fall into the fire unless you’re standing close enough to feel the heat.

 Finally, the entertainment of the evening should be varied and interesting.
 Adults and friends are usually fine to talk all night long, but kids will require a little more wrangling.
-Try setting up a projector in the backyard with a movie running, or set up a table tennis table at a safe distance from the fire.
+Try setting up a projector in the backyard with a movie running, or set up a putter ball game a safe distance from the fire.
 If your backyard is large enough, the classic backyard cricket can be a great way to pass the time, but again, ensure you’re far from the fire when you play.

 A great backyard bonfire can last in the minds of your guests for years to come, and the more you have the more easily they get planned in the future.
 So grab your fire pit, set up some outdoor lights and invite your closest friends around for an evening you’ll all remember fondly.